ouras/our-graphics/README.md

 An example `main.rs` file is included, whose dependencies are in `Cargo.toml`.
 Note there is a bug in the dependencies which requires Rust `1.47.0`.

-Partially inspired by the "Fundamentals of Computeer Graphics" (4th edition) by Marschner, Shirley, et. al.
+Partially inspired by the "Fundamentals of Computer Graphics" (4th edition) by Marschner, Shirley, et. al.